Maumasi/URL_Shortener/README.md

 ```
 </br>
 ___
+## Testing in the browser
+The API ships with an example site on how the API can be implamented.
+It is set up to preform full CRUD using AJAX calls.
+Just type ``` localhost:3000 ``` in the browser URL after you get the server.js running and you can start going bananas!
+___
 ## Unit Testing
 You can also do some unit testing using ``` mocha ```.</br>
 If you did the ``` npm install ``` then it's already in the app, but you'll still need to install it globally on your machine to use it. </br>